dydz/notes/ObjCStyleDoneRight.md

 ### Pick the right control and data structures

 The right way to do software engineering is to pick the right structures for the code being written.
 There are control structures (e.g. if, while, do, for, switch) and data structures (e.g. arrays, unions, etc).
-Finding the right structure is a skill, but here is 1 general strategies I use when I can't identify it from the get-go:
+Finding the right structure is a skill, but here are 2 different general strategies I use when I can't identify it from the get-go:

 Top down: